 6. Chimney Cake Stands

 Just about every visitor you see strolling the Christmas market is walking around with a smoking chimney cake in their hand.
 The combination of warm, freshly baked cake accented with your choice of cinnamon, cocoa, vanilla, or walnuts, is the perfect dessert to warm up cold hands.
 Our favorite way to “defrost” was to closely watch the baking masters brown the dough over the piping hot coals.

 7. Budapest Parliament Building

 Truly one of the most impressive buildings in all of Europe.
-Visit the peaceful square adorned with a beautiful tree and life-size nativity scene.
+Visit the peaceful square adorned with a beautiful tree and a life-size nativity scene.
 Here’s an insider photography tip!
 This is where the professional photographers set up their tripods to try and get the best photos of the lighted Christmas trams.

 8. Hungarian State Opera House